leoyang429/Five-in-A-Row/README.md

 ## Usage

-Run the fantastic-finale Release scheme in Xcode and you could see the UI as follows.
+Run the fantastic-finale Release scheme in Xcode and you could see the UI.
-/Users/leo/Desktop/Screen Shot 2019-12-11 at 3.00.10 PM.png
 Click on the intersects to make a move and click the buttons to switch modes.